nestordedios/bolt-theme-editorial/README.md

 If you want to build extra templates reusing the components of this theme you can check the style guide.
 There are two options for doing this:

-1. Assign `styleguide.twig` template to one of your records and go to that record page.
-Then you will get a detail page with all components included in this theme.
+1. Go to `/styleguide` to see it in the browser.
 2. You can look directly into the HTML in the `styleguide.twig` template.

 Don't forget to clear yor cache every time you make changes.